Recipe Overview

 - Preheat oven to 350°F. Lightly spray a 9 x 13 inch baking dish with cooking spray.

 - Cook noodles according to directions on package.
-When finished cooking, drain.1 pkg.
-(12 oz.) whole wheat wide noodles or egg noodles
+When finished cooking, drain.1 package (12 ounces) egg noodles

-- In a very large bowl, mix together cooked pasta, cream of chicken soup, tuna, water chestnuts, peas (no need to thaw them first), and 1 cup of the cheese.
-Mix until everything is combined.2 cans (10 ¾ oz.) cream of chicken soup, 2 cans (5 oz.) solid white albacore tuna in water, drained, 1 can (5 oz.) sliced water chestnuts, drained and roughly chopped, 2 cups frozen peas, 1 ½ cups grated sharp cheddar cheese, divided
+- In a very large bowl, mix together cooked pasta, cream of chicken soup, tuna, water chestnuts, frozen peas, onion (optional) and 1 cup of the cheese.
+Mix until everything is combined.2 cups frozen peas, 1 ½ cups grated sharp cheddar cheese, divided, ¼ cup finely minced onion

 - Spread casserole mixture into prepared pan.
 Sprinkle with remaining cheddar cheese or top with optional topping (see notes).